JLuc/scribus-project-manager/README.md

 * **slacheckfonts** : checks that all used fonts are either embeded or subseted.

 Also :
 * **mak book script** : call relevant tools on relevant files and create final PDF (no generic makbook is published yet, but an example makbook file is available).
-WARNING : not uptodate but see example with.
+WARNING : not uptodate but see example with it.

 ### Lower level scripts
 * **slacheckattr** : checks the value of some xml attribute in the scribus file